Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 Antoni Porowski catches my eye across the table and utters the magic words: “We can help.”
 I’d invited Netflix’s Queer Eye cast, the new Fab Five — Jonathan Van Ness (grooming), Karamo Brown (culture), Bobby Berk (design), Tan France (fashion), and Porowski (food) — for an interview at the private room at Tang Hotpot, a Sichuanese hot-pot restaurant on the Lower East Side, but I’m wholly unprepared to order for the group.
 They’ve been up since 5:30 a.m. doing press and are ravenous — each with different needs and desires.
 When the waiter asks me what we want to do, I feel a fresh panic wash over me.
 “Do you mind me taking over?”
 Porowski says gently.
 “I’m always that guy, and I’m happy to.”
 “Yes,” I reply.
 “I’m being Queer Eye’d!”

 Seemingly overnight, the Fab Five have become a cultural force, with book deals, restaurants, and brand collaborations.
 The first season of the rebooted Queer Eye debuted on Netflix on February 7.
 Its return isn’t simply a nostalgic throwback in terms of TV programming, but also to an Obama-era optimism, where political and cultural differences could be bridged with active listening, a patterned short-sleeved button-down, and some shiplap.
-This second season, which premiered on Netflix on June 15, is a continuation of the same production shoot (they filmed the first two seasons at once, and Netflix reorganized them into two separate seasons) as they travel around the state of Georgia to various homes, fire stations, and community centers and make people over, but really, attempt to give them a road map to a better self.
+This second season, which premiered on Netflix on June 15, is a continuation of the same production shoot (they filmed all the episodes at once and Netflix split them into two seasons) as they travel around the state of Georgia to various homes, fire stations, and community centers and make people over, but really, attempt to give them a road map to a better self.

 As Porowski discusses food with the waiter (“It’s going to be the whitest dinner anyone’s had in a long time.
 I want it to be very conservative and safe,” he says, “[but] I wanted some weird shit!”), the room buzzes with chatter.
 Van Ness is sitting next to me, affecting a British accent, while Berk noodles a chopstick into his ear.
 If being queer is about making your own family, they’ve found their television one: It’s intimate and familiar; and when they fight, it’s like siblings.
 Over the course of the next hour and a half, they discuss what they learned during production, tussle over politics, and compare dating in Los Angeles to dating in New York.